 If they learn to regulate their body to sleep and play at this age, you will have done your child’s wonderful brain a great service they won’t ever forget.

 For more information, check out our article on why Montessori floor beds are good.

 How to Make a Montessori Bedroom

 The world is a big, exciting place, and so should be your child’s little world.
 However, it is essential that you make sure this world is child-proof, that nothing can pose any kind of danger to your child in their environment.

 One question you may be asking is “What happens if my child rolls out of bed?”
 Since floor beds are just a few inches above the ground, a fall should not hurt the child.
 However, it would be helpful if the room is carpeted, or if you could place an area rug, folded blanket, or even padded bumpers next to the mattress to add some cushion.

 Another safety concern to address is the possibility of mildew or mold growing at the bottom of the mattress if it is placed directly on the floor.
 This is especially a concern in more humid climates.
 However, there are plenty of options that can help you elevate the mattress above the floor just a tiny bit to allow air to flow.

-There are many places where you can buy a ready-made Montessori bed, or you can install some rails under the mattress.
-Another option would be to purchase a trundle bed frame to elevate the mattress slightly off the floor.
+For a cheaper floor bed option, you could simply install some rails under the mattress or purchase a trundle bed frame to elevate the mattress slightly off the floor.

 Lastly, many parents use a baby gate or some other child safety lock system at the child’s bedroom door to prevent the child from wandering freely around the rest of the house in the middle of the night.